 Technologies transforming manufacturing

-There are many technologies that are leading the way for digital manufacturing.
+Many technologies are leading the way for digital manufacturing.
 In addition to the Internet of Things (IoT), here are a few other areas where digital technology is transforming manufacturing.

 - 3D Printing.
 By using digital designs and various resins, plastics or metals, 3D printing, also known as additive manufacturing, can make parts in small lots.
 In addition, 3D printing and shipping on demand can dramatically reduce downtime and reduce costs.
 3D printing helps create better prototypes and reduces the time from concept to production.
 Some of these 3D parts are also lighter and more durable, creating efficiency gains in manufacturing, aerospace, and transportation.
 3D printing can help propel innovation by accelerating the prototype process and allow for faster collaboration and testing.